Working with Traumatized Parts

 • Being prone to physical violence & fights

-• Addictive and Distractive Behaviours: These strategy are designed to avoid and distract from overwhelming emotions by strong behaviours.
+• Addictions and Self-Harming Behaviours: These strategies aim to use addictions and self-harming behaviour to avoid and distract from overwhelming emotions.

 • Addictive behaviours, such as substance abuse, excessive consumption of food, or compulsive working, are designed to distract from or provide temporarily relief from distressing emotions.

-• Self-destructive patterns, such as self-harm or risky behaviours, can be a way to distract from overwhelming feelings or to gain back a sense of control over one’s own experience.
+• Self-harming patterns such as self-injury or risky behaviour can be a way of distracting oneself from overwhelming feelings or regaining a sense of control over one’s own experience.

-While these type of behaviours may provide temporary relief, they do not address the underlying causes of distress or promote long-term healing.
-Often more problems are created.
+While these type of behaviours may provide temporary relief to ourselves, they do not address the underlying causes of distress or promote long-term healing.
+Instead, often more problems are created.
 Relying on these strategies can perpetuate a cycle of avoidance and prevent individuals from engaging in more constructive and transformative ways of working through difficult emotions.
 At the same time, the obvious harmful effects of this behaviour often motivate people to seek help or address underlying problems.

 Difficult Parts & Symptom Behaviours